WVURAIL/dspira-lessons/_posts/2021-07-01-gr_radio_astro_Installation.md

       sudo make install
       ```

    9. To check that the installation was successful, type and enter `cd` to get to the home directory.
-Run the program in Gnuradio:
+Run the program in GNU Radio:
    * In a terminal window type `gnuradio-companion`
    * Open the *spectrometer_w_cal.grc* program as follows from the File menu: